Wilmer Flores Player Props: Giants vs. Rangers

 Wilmer Flores At The Plate

-- Flores has driven home a run in 26 games this year (30.6%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on two occasions..
+- Flores has had at least one RBI in 30.2% of his games this year (26 of 86), with two or more RBI eight times (9.3%).
+He has also been responsible for three or more of his team's runs in two contests.

+- He has scored in 33 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.